AMSP-04/NETN-TMR/NETN-TMR.md

 ## Transfer of Modelling Responsibilities Pattern

-NETN-TMR uses a combination of HLA interactions and HLA Owenership Management services to negotiate and perform a coordinated transfer of attribute ownership.
+NETN-TMR uses a combination of HLA interactions and HLA Ownership Management services to negotiate and perform a coordinated transfer of attribute ownership.
 The pattern includes an optional triggering interaction to initiate a transfer, and interactions for requesting, offering, cancelling and sending results of a completed transfer.

 * A federate initiating a TMR is called a **Trigger Federate**
 * The federate requesting a TMR is called the **Request Federate**